its-ericjones/building-my-life-in-the-margins/README.md

 "It harkens back to the early days of the web when people had fewer notions of how websites “should be.”
 It’s an ethos that is both classically old and newly imagined."

+[Joel Hooks](https://joelhooks.com/digital-garden/) has the comforting definition of:

+"The phrase "digital garden" is a metaphor for thinking about writing and creating that focuses less on the resulting "showpiece" and more on the process, care, and craft it takes to get there."

 ## 🌱 Why I’m Doing This

 I’ve been venturing into the [IndieWeb](https://indieweb.org/) movement — the quiet belief that having a small, personal site still matters.
 Especially in an internet full of algorithmic noise and AI-generated content.